+Analysts contacted by SN agreed the slump among supermarket stocks isn't likely to improve dramatically in 2005, but they were split over the severity of the industry's struggles.
 Gary Giblen, director of research for C L King & Associates, New York, has a decidedly bearish outlook, likening the decline of conventional supermarkets to that of the U.S. steel industry.
 "The problem with supermarket stocks is that they've become a value trap: They look cheap, as if things can only get ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.